 A streamlined climbing pack built with burly fabrics and trim to withstand abuse on the wall—perfect for lead climbers.

-- Superdurable Cordura® Ballistic nylon for puncture and abrasion resistance with a DWR (durable water repellent) finish
+- Made with superdurable nylon with a CORDURA® Ballistic nylon base, both with a DWR (durable water repellent) finish

 - Easy-access top loader with drawcord closure; zippered stash pocket; internal sleeve is hydration-compatible